 Islamic Online University

-The Islamic Online University (IOU) is the brainchild of Dr. Bilal Philips, who envisioned a higher-learning institution that offers intensive online undergraduate and graduate programs that are completely tuition-free.
+The Islamic Online University (IOU) is the brainchild of Dr. Bilal Philips, who envisioned a higher-learning institution that offers intensive online undergraduate and graduate programs.

 IOU History and Development

 IOU was launched with free diploma courses, which are now available at the General Diploma in Islamic Studies section.

 The IOU introduced an online Bachelor of Arts in Islamic Studies (BAIS) program based on a modified curriculum derived from the Islamic University of Madeenah in Saudi Arabia, Omdurman Islamic University in Sudan, and Al-Azhar University in Egypt.
 This ground-breaking initiative utilizes advanced open source online learning technology to make low-cost, university level education accessible worldwide to anyone who has access to a computer connected to the Internet.

 Hence, the IOU operates on two virtual campuses: the degree campus and the diploma campus which are both hosted on the university’s private server.

 This year IOU received global accreditation and a university license which was granted by the government of Somalia’s Ministry of Higher Education and was added to the list of accredited universities in Somalia that are recognized by the UN as well as globally.